 feather conversion process is quick and we did not have a strict limitation on storage space in which case either the

 RData formats could probably have been a more appropriate choice.

 The final workflow was:

 csvfile provided by our customer using

 featherfile on app initialization using

-The first two tasks were done once and outside of a Shiny App context.
+The first two tasks were done once and outside of the Shiny App context.

-There is also quite an interesting benchmark done by Hadley here on reading complete files to R. Unfortunately, if you use functions defined in that post, you will end up with a character type object and will have to apply string manipulations to obtain a commonly and widely used dataframe.
+There is also quite an interesting benchmark done by Hadley here on reading complete files to R. Please note that if you use functions defined in that post, you will end up with a character type object and will have to apply string manipulations to obtain a commonly and widely used dataframe.

 If you run into any issues, as an RStudio Full Certified Partner, our team at Appsilon is ready to answer your questions about loading data into R and other topics related to R Shiny, Data Analytics, and Machine Learning.
 We’re experts in this area, and we’d love to chat with you.